 Trending on Cheapism

-The Toths were already at a loss over how they’d put $200 down on a car they both needed, so Alex decided that it was a good time to purchase a lottery ticket.
+The Toths were already at a loss about how to put $200 down on a car they both needed, so Alex decided it was a good time to buy a lottery ticket.
 Allegedly, that lotto ticket purchase left the Toths with $24 in their account.
-The good news: They ended up winning $13 million.
-The bad news: The Toths’ estranged children came running with pleading hands from out of nowhere.
+The good news: They ended up winning $13 million—the bad news: The Toths’ estranged children came running with pleading hands from out of nowhere.

 Once they’d managed to cut them all off, one of their kids attempted to have them killed.
 After they’d survived that harrowing life plot, they ended up being indicted by a grand jury for tax fraud.
 It’s reported that they owed a combined $2 million in back taxes, and were facing up to 24 years in prison.
 Before Alex could be sentenced to prison, he died at the age of 60 due to his failing health.

 Sometimes, winning the lottery can end up setting you back far more than you could’ve ever imagined.
-Such was the case for William Post III, who, in 1988, won $16 million that wasn’t long for this world.
-Three months after a series of poorly conceived investments in addition to making some irrational purchases, William Post III found himself beyond broke and $500,000 in debt.
+Such was the case for William Post III, who, in 1988, won $16 million, which wasn’t long for this world.
+Three months after a series of poorly conceived investments and irrational purchases, William Post III found himself beyond broke and $500,000 in debt.

 You wouldn’t think that things could get worse, but then the poor guy’s brother hired a hit man to kill Post.
 The lottery winner ultimately ended up landing himself in jail for firing a gun at a bill collector.
 In 2006, he died from respiratory failure at 66 years old.